 "Nella Larsen," Deborah E. McDowell, ed.
 A Teacher's Guide to Nella Larsen, covers themes and historical context.
 From textbook publisher Heath.

 Monda, Kimberly.
 "Self-delusion and self-sacrifice in Nella Larsen's Quicksand."
-African American Review 31, 1 (Spring 1997) pp 22-39 [first page only, blurred, jstor].
+African American Review 31, 1 (Spring 1997) pp 22-39 [preview or purchase for $19.50! at jstor].

 Sherrard-Johnson, Cherene. "'A Plea For Color': Nella Larsen's Iconography of the Mulatta."
 On the image of the New Negro Woman in the Harlem Renaissance, in Nella Larsen's writing and in visual art.
 American Literature 76, 4 (2004)[substantial extract, muse].